TERREMEMBER/znbase/docs/content/latest/secure/authentication/password-authentication.md

 ## Create a cluster that uses SCRAM-SHA-256 password authentication

-To use SCRAM-SHA-256 password authentication on a new YugabyteDB cluster, follow this procedure:
+To use SCRAM-SHA-256 password authentication on a new ZNbaseDB cluster, follow this procedure:

 1. In the YB-TServer configuration file (flagfile), add the following two lines: